Nakajima Ki-43 Hayabusa

+Development began in December 1937, headed by the aeronautical engineer Hideo Itokawa, as a successor to the preceding Nakajima Ki-27 monoplane fighter.
+Twelve months later, the first prototype was completed, performing its maiden flight in January 1939.
+While satisfying the performance requirements of the IJAAS, test pilots expressed dissatisfaction over the limited improvements over the Ki-27.
+In response, Nakajima enacted a weight reduction programme, slimmed the fuselage, redesigned both the tail unit and canopy, and adopted Fowler flaps (which improved performance during tight turns).
+In response to these improvements, the company was instructed to proceed with quantity production in November 1939.
+Beyond the initial production model, designated Ki-43-I, further development of the aircraft proceeded, resulting in the more powerful Ki-43-II (entered service in December 1942) and the Ki-43-III (entered service in summer 1944).

-Like the Zero, the radial-engined Ki-43 was light and easy to fly and became legendary for its combat performance in East Asia in the early years of the war.
-It could outmaneuver any opponent, but did not initially have armor or self-sealing fuel tanks, and its armament was poor until its final version, which was produced as late as 1945.
+The Ki-43 was first introduced to service by the IJAAS in October 1941, just prior to Japan's entry into World War II.
+It would serve on every front that the IJAAS engaged in.
+Akin to the Zero, the radial-engined Ki-43 was light and relatively easy to fly, attributes that helped the aircraft become legendary for its combat performance across East Asia in the early years of the conflict.
+The Ki-43 could reportedly outmaneuver any opponent, but did not initially have armor or self-sealing fuel tanks, and its armament was relatively poor until its final version, which was produced as late as 1945.
 Allied pilots often reported that the nimble Ki-43s were difficult targets but burned easily or broke apart with a few hits.
 Total production amounted to 5,919 aircraft, making it the second-most produced Japanese fighter aircraft during the war after the Mitsubishi A6M Zero.
-Many of these were used during the last months of the war for kamikaze missions against the American fleet.
+Many of these were used during the last months of the conflict to conduct kamikaze missions against the American fleet.
+After the conflict, abandoned Ki-43s were used by numerous other services, including the French Air Force and the newly formed Indonesian Air Force.